Four diverse nursing students standing together smiling.

 Diversity and Cultural Affairs

-Columbia University School of Nursing is committed to social justice and health equity, promoting an anti-racism environment, and fostering a culture of inclusion.
+Columbia University School of Nursing is committed to social justice and health equity, and fostering a culture of inclusion.
 Diversity in our education, research, practice, and our programming within and outside our community leads to transformation, innovation, and leadership in nursing.

 Our culture of inclusion aims to: